 Also in 1988, the Bitmap Brothers followed up the success of Xenon with the futuristic beat-‘em up ballgame, Speedball.
 Its sequel Speedball 2:Brutal Deluxe was their most critically-acclaimed game.
 A third title in the series, Speedball 2100 on the PlayStation, was released in September 2000.
 A 3D version entitled Speedball Arena was abandoned mid-project.

-Other hits included TV tie-in Magic Pockets, much-delayed Cyberpunk shooter The Chaos Engine, and real-time strategy game Z. Their last game was World War 2: Frontline Command.
+Other hits included TV tie-in Magic Pockets, much-delayed Cyberpunk shooter The Chaos Engine, and real-time strategy game Z. Their last game was World War II: Frontline Command.
 This was a WW2 RTS that used the 3D engine from Steel Soldiers.

 At one point the studio was split into two studio sites - one in Wapping, London, the other in Harrogate in the north of England.
 In 1998, Kelly and Matthews both stepped down from the board to concentrate on games design and programming respectively, Mike Montgomery took on the role of Managing Director and successfully drove the company forward, investing in personnel and equipment that enabled the company to develop a new range of next-generation games software.
 Employing over 20 designers, programmers and artists, the Bitmap Brothers remained fiercely independent and entirely privately owned.

-- The Bitmap Brothers -- The official homepage
+- The Bitmap Brothers (official website)

-- The Chaos Regime -- Comprehensive fansite dedicated to the Bitmap Brothers and their games.
+- The Chaos Regime (Comprehensive fansite dedicated to the Bitmap Brothers and their games.)